-Circles for Social Change (CSC) uses the philosophy and circle-process of restorative justice to create deep cultural change in schools, nonprofit organizations, and communities striving to confront and heal the harms of racism and other forms of oppression.
+Circles for Social Change (CSC) is located in the Bay Area, Northern California.
+We use the philosophy and circle-process of restorative justice to create deep cultural change in schools, nonprofit organizations, and communities striving to confront and heal the harms of racism and other forms of oppression.
 For these changes to occur, we believe we must do the inside work of gaining awareness of our assumptions and biases and developing skills and resiliency to engage with others in courageous and authentic conversations and action.

 Restorative justice encompasses a set of principles and practices aimed at changing our perspective and response to crime and various forms of harm.
 Through restorative justice processes, all stakeholders involved in an act of harm are invited to come together to explore what happened, how people have been impacted, and what is needed to move forward and repair relationships.